People who are allosexual are those that experience sexual attraction to others.

 The word “allosexual” suggests that we’re talking about everyone who isn’t graysexual or asexual.

 As mentioned, many people don’t like the terms “non-asexual” or “sexual.”
-However, other people dislike the term “allosexual,” too.
+But other people dislike the term “allosexual,” too.

-Some reasons why people don’t like the term “allosexuality” include:
+Some reasons why people don’t like the term “allosexual” include: